vhidrogo/job-search-tracker/docs/design_and_data_model.md

 - Easier analysis and reporting using structured queries.
 - Scalable schema for additional future tracking (e.g., rejection reasons, interview feedback).

-## Denormalization Note: Resume Versions in Related Tables

-Although this system is designed around a normalized, event-driven model, the **Resume Major Version** and **Resume Minor Version** fields are intentionally duplicated in dependent event tables (like Rejections, Considerations, and Ghostings).

-**Reason:**
-This simplifies reporting and analysis, particularly within a spreadsheet-based implementation where lookups across multiple tables are more cumbersome and performance-sensitive than in a relational database environment.
-Embedding resume version identifiers directly into event records allows for straightforward reporting and filtering by resume version without relying on cross-table formulas or complex joins.

-**Trade-off:**
-This sacrifices strict normalization in favor of pragmatic, performant reporting within the limitations of spreadsheet formulas.
-In a SQL-based implementation, this duplication would be unnecessary — resume version metadata would remain centralized in the Applications table, and reporting would rely on query joins.

 ## Future Improvements
 - Build a simple UI for searching Applications, Considerations, and Interview records.
 - Visual dashboards for job search progress.

 ---

 This documentation will evolve alongside the system’s implementation.
-All changes will be versioned in the `Job Search Tracker` GitHub repo.
+All changes will be versioned in the Job Search Tracker GitHub repo.